FidelElie/FiDev/apps/home/src/content/music/2018-06-03/moses-sumney-aromanticism.md

 date: '2018-06-03T00:00:00.000Z'
 ---
 Have you ever heard a track that sent chills your spine.
-That's what happened when my girlfriend Olivia (shout outs to Young Spinach) showed me the song Plastic off his album and I had to check it out.
+That's what happened when my girlfriend Olivia (shout outs to Young Spinach) showed me the song :track[6ilPGjQvpV8PdA2lCeCfn1][Plastic] off of Moses' album and I had to check it out.
 When I first listened to it I found many parallels and made many comparisons.
-These thoughts also come up alot when I was recommending him to Dre and he asked me what genre he falls under.
+These thoughts also come up a lot when I was recommending him to Dre and he asked me what genre he falls under.
 After more thought as I didn't find it easy at all to explain it then.
-The instrumentation he uses through his songs really reminds me of Laura Mvula's latest work the dreaming room but with the added benefit of this Moses's voice being unique beyond belief.
+The instrumentation he uses through his songs really reminds me of Laura Mvula's latest work :album[6CUIs9W7jJk0gtb5VzHlJ6][The Dreaming Room] but with the added benefit of this Moses's voice being unique beyond belief.
 These both work so well together that every song is an experience in its own right.
-For example the drum section on Quarrel is an amazing drop.
-Some music can definitely transport you somewhere else and it with this it feel like I definitely went into the wardrobe.
-Some of the best stuff i've heard all year, props to Sumney.
+For example, the drum section on :track[3RamvFV2OtTv3kozKLZnvP][Quarrel] is an amazing drop.
+Some music can definitely transport you somewhere else and it with this it feel like I found myself inside a wardrobe with this one.
+Some of the best stuff I've heard all year, props to Sumney for this unique experience that leaves you wanting more.